zixipay/zixipay.github.io/merchant.md

 Name | Type | Description
 ------------ | ------------ | ------------
-ref | string |Reference tag to this payment wallet amount|number| amount of the incoming payment fee|number|the fee that has been charged for auto-exhange, callback, both or will be zero if no fees has been charged currency | string | Any of the supported currencies (USDZ, EURZ, LTC, BTC, ETH or USDT) txid | string | blockchain transaction id zxid | string | ZixiPay transaction id ts | number | Unix time sig | string | HMAC-SHA256 signature (will be null if hash signature has not been set in the Merchant settings)
+ref | string |Reference tag to this payment wallet wallet | string |Payment wallet address amount|number| amount of the incoming payment fee|number|the processing fee that has been charged for auto-exhange, callback, both or will be zero if no fees has been charged currency | string | Any of the supported currencies (USDZ, EURZ, LTC, BTC, ETH or USDT) txid | string | blockchain transaction id zxid | string | ZixiPay transaction id ts | number | Transaction time (Unix time) sig | string | HMAC-SHA256 signature (will be null if hash signature has not been set in the Merchant settings)

+**IMPORTANT:** Please make sure ZixiPay's IP address (185.17.146.83) and TCP port 443 is open on your callback receiving server.